Landsil/Avrae-Customizations/aliases-snippets.md

 You can copy whole command into discord and run it to add it.
 Can be found at https://avrae.io/dashboard/aliases in either of the tabs.

-Check Actions page to see how you can configure acitons in this way.
+Check [Actions](https://github.com/Landsil/Avrae-Customizations/blob/main/actions.md) page to see how you can configure actions in this way.

-### Aliaes
+## Aliaes
 Those are shortuts to run longer commands, you can use them instead of having a table with commands where you copy paste from.

 This will make it so `!Ali` changes my character to Alistair, straight up lazines.